 Fantasy Novel (the Robert Holdstock Award): The Bitter Twins, by Jen Williams (Headline)

 The jurors were Sarah Carter, Shona Kinsella, Devin Martin, Pauline Morgan and Andrew White.
+(13/12/20 update: it would appear that Sarah Carter and Pauline Morgan were the jurors who stepped down; they don't appear on a later version of the list of jurors.)
 I only read Empire of Sand in this category.

 Film/Television Production: Spider-Man: Into the Spider-Verse, Phil Lord & Rodney Rothman